top of page

 Manage the [Animal]

-Manage the [Animal] is a project-based learning experience in which students learn about zoo careers and take on the roles of zookeepers, veterinarians, nutritionists, and educators.
-Student teams learn what it takes to feed, care for, create a habitat, and teach others about one of 6 zoo animals.
-Resources include nonfiction books, videos of real Kansas City Zoo professionals talking about their jobs and career paths, actual data about Kansas City Zoo’s animals, and more.
-Manage the [Animal] addresses essential questions like “What is the purpose of zoos and conservation institutions?”
-“What do animals need?” and “What kinds of careers work with animals, and how do I get there?”
-Designed for 4th grade, recommended for grades 4 - 6.
+Available to students in 6th and 7th grade, Manage the [Animal] is a project-based learning experience in which students explore zoo careers and take on the roles of zookeepers, veterinarians, nutritionists, and educators.
+Student teams learn what it takes to feed, care for, create a habitat, and teach others about one of six zoo animals.

 Maintain the [Animal]